 Over the four-year performance period, Wesfarmers Limited shares achieved very strong, top quartile performance with a TSR of 77.5 per cent, placing it at the 87th percentile relative to peer companies in the S&P/ASX 100.
 As a result, the component subject to the relative TSR performance condition vested in full.
-The Board also assessed that the Group Managing Director and the Group Chief Financial Officer performed strongly in relation to their portfolio management and investment outcomes and strategic components over the four-year period, with greater weight placed on the earlier years.
-The assessment resulted in vesting of the two components at 90.0 per cent and 85.0 per cent respectively.
+The Board also assessed that the Group Managing Director and the Group Chief Financial Officer performed strongly in relation to their portfolio management and investment outcomes and strategic components at 90.0 per cent and 85.0 per cent respectively.
 Further details of these results are provided in section 5.4.